 The Balyo story began

 when, two young engineers and robotics enthusiasts, met in 2004.
 The adventure started when Balyo’s future founders teamed up to automate a custom material handling truck for a large industrial glass company.
 With this first project the co-founders saw the validation of the technology and the confirmation of a very large market opportunity.
-In 2005, on the back of this first success, they founded Balyo in 2005.
+In 2005, on the back of this first success, they founded Balyo.

 Early on, the company designed its own automatic trucks.
 Realizing the limited added-value in the underlying truck, the company evolved towards a navigation module concept, focusing on the flexibility and cost savings that intelligent robotisation can bring.
 This is now a reality, allowing for the robotisation of trucks ranging from pallet jacks, to stackers, tractors, reach trucks, etc.